What Causes Low Sex Drive in Men (Low in Libido)?

 As men age, the production of testosterone slows down.
-It declines around 1 percent per year after 30.
+It declines around 1 per cent per year after 30.
 A decline in testosterone lowers sex drive and libido.
-Aging men with andropause may experience low libido too.
+Ageing men with andropause may experience low libido too.

 Don’t need to fret though, there are medications and treatments available to help men with low testosterone.

 Stress is something very common nowadays.
 Stress can come from work, home, family, or various other situations.
 Stress has been shown to affect sex drive.
 Stress may also cause poorer erectile function.

 One study published in Scientific Research and Essays suggested that stress has a direct effect on libido in both men and women.

 Another study published in the Journal of Sexual Medicine done on American army veterans with Post Traumatic Stress Disorder (PTSD), found that stress increased the risk of sexual dysfunction by more than threefold.

 Stress management techniques, such as breathing exercises, meditation, and talking to a therapist, may help.

 In one study, for example, men who were newly diagnosed with Erectile Dysfunction showed significant improvement in erectile function scores after participating in an 8-week stress management program.

 Human Growth Hormone Deficiency may lead to lack of libido and inhibited sexual function in both men & women too.